meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 ![Binary code](/assets/media/binary_code.png)

 This function is the one which is used for the authentication.
-The function begin by read 0x63 bytes on its input, then compare the input with the final password using the "strcmp" function and the function return either "1" if the password is equal or "0" if they are not equal.
-If the password are not equal, the function also make two calls to the "printf" function. (you can see the calls at the address 0x4008A5) This is the first call to "printf" which is vulnerable to the format strings attack.
+The function begin by read 0x63 bytes on its input, then compares the input with the final password using strcmp() and the function returns either "1" if the password is equal or "0" if they are not equal.
+If the password is not equal, the function also makes two calls to printf() function. (you can see the calls at the address 0x4008A5) This is the first call to printf() which is vulnerable to the format strings attack.
 (As I explain earlier)

 # ASLR Defeat
 Now that we have access to our binary, we need to defeat the Address Space Layout Randomization in order to be able to run our exploit.

 Little remind: The Address Space Layout Randomization is a system protection.
-Its aim is to randomize different memory space like the stack, the heap or the library loading space.
-Because of this protection we can't make a simple call to the "system" LibC function because we can't predict its address before running the binary.
-In order to defeat this protection, we are going to leak another LibC function address's (like "puts" for example) and then we are going to be able to calculate the difference between both functions and get the address of the "system" function.
+Its aim is to randomize different memory segments like the stack, the heap or the library loading space.
+Because of this protection we can't make a simple call to system() because we can't predict its address before running the binary.
+In order to defeat this protection, we are going to leak another LibC function address's (like puts() for example) and then we are going to be able to calculate the difference between both functions and get the address of system().

 To do it, we are going to leak one entry of the Global Offset Table but we need to choose one entry which has already been called otherwise the function address's will not been resolved and so on we will not been able to leak the function address's.
-So I choose to leak the address of the "puts" function.
-This function is called at the beginning of the "main" function so its address should already been resolved when the format strings will occur.
+So I choose to leak the address of puts().
+This function is called at the beginning of main() so its address should already been resolved when the format strings will occur.

-Let's check in the Global Offset Table what is the address of the "puts" entry.
+Let's check in the Global Offset Table what is the address of puts().

 ![Global Offset Table](/assets/media/global_offset_table.png)

-As you can see, the "puts" address's is the first entry of the Global Offset Table.
+As you can see, the puts() address's is the first entry of the Global Offset Table.
 So to get the function address we have to check what is the content of the address "0x601018".
 One more time we are going to use the same tricks that we used to leak the binary in order to dereferenced this address.

 ![Leak puts](/assets/media/leak_puts.png)